ecmwf/metview-docs/docs/metview/using_metview/ws/interactive_usage.rst

           :width: 150px

-**Fitted geo shapes** are fully bound to the map area and none of their points or edges can be moved outside!
+**Fully projected geo-shapes** are fully bound to the map area and none of their points or edges can be moved outside!

 How to generate a PNG or PDF from the scene?